engineer-man/piston/readme.md

 ## Piston
 Piston is the underlying engine for running untrusted and possibly malicious code that originates from EMKC contests and challenges.
-It's also used in the Engineer Man Discord server via [felix bot](https://github.com/engineer-man/felix).
+It's also used in the Engineer Man Discord server via [I Run Code](https://github.com/engineer-man/piston-bot) bot as well as 1000+ other servers.
+To get it in your own server, go here: https://emkc.org/run.

 #### Use Public API (new)
 Requires no installation and you can use it immediately.
 Reference the API Usage section below to learn